 According to the Department of Health and Human Services Centers for Medicare and Medicaid Services Medicare Coverage Issues Manual Section 60-14 A: “6.
 Other uses of external infusion pumps are covered if the contractor’s medical staff verifies the appropriateness of the therapy and of the prescribed pump for the individual patient.”

 In addition, according to the recently passed Right to Try Act, patients have legal rights to access to life-saving treatments which are not yet FDA approved.

 Research has shown that cortisol pumping is an effective alternative treatment to oral steroids for the management of cortisol deficiency.
 We have compiled a comprehensive list of evidence showing that this method is safe and effective method for cortisol distribution.

-More information on cortisol pumping can be found on the cortisol pump advocacy tab on our website and also in the book A patient’s guide to managing adrenal insufficiency.
+More information on cortisol pumping can be found on the cortisol pump advocacy tab on our website and also in the book Cortisol Pump 101 A Patient’s Guide to Cortisol Pumping.

 You can also listen to our podcast episode Everything you need to know about the Cortisol Pump! or download our Guide to the Cortisol Pump.

 This information was brought to you by the Adrenal Alternatives Foundation for educational use only and is not meant to provide medical care or advice.

 We appreciate all contributions which allow us to further our mission, advocacy and awareness for all cortisol care.